ragibasif/templates/library.c/README.md

 # DEFAULT

-{{DESCRIPTION}}

-It's written in standard C (C99) and uses GNU Make for building.
+Library written in standard C (C99) and uses GNU Make for building.
 The goal of this project is to [insert goal or motivation, e.g., build a simple CLI tool, implement data structures from scratch, etc.].

 ## Usage